dcsil/klutch/README.md

    ```
    $ npm run start:dev
    ```

+to view tests, run ``` npm test ```

 #### Frontend/App Set-up
 Now that Backend server is setup, we can run our app!

 Open a new terminal window and navigate to the klutch/app/client directory then run the app from the command line:

         ```
         $ ionic serve
         ```

-Please note that the CSS will not be accurate on a webview, if you are doing CSS development, try deploying on a real device using DevApp as instructed in the upcoming debug section.
+Please note that the CSS will not be accurate on a webview, if you are doing CSS development, try deploying on a real device using DevApp as instructed in the upcoming debugging section.

+to view tests, run ``` npm test ```

 #### Debugging
 Both frontend and backend environments have live reloading enabled.